plotly/public-health/tutorials/ihme-dashboard.md

 To get started, head to Plotly’s [Chart Studio](https://plot.ly/create/) and add your data.
 You have the option of typing directly in the grid, uploading your file, or entering a URL of an online dataset.
 For this tutorial, we'll use data from the IHME in Seattle.

 Simply, copy the URL (https://plot.ly/~Dreamshot/8914) or click [**'Fork & Edit'**](https://plot.ly/create/?fid=Dreamshot:8914).
 If you choose the latter, the Chart Studio ought to have opened and you're all set to go.
-If the former, navigate to the [Chart Studio](https://plot.ly/create/) and click **'Import'**, **'By URL'**, and then paste in the **URL**.
+If the former, navigate to the [Chart Studio](https://plot.ly/create/) and click **Import**, **By URL**, and then paste in the **URL**.

 ![Fork and Edit](https://raw.githubusercontent.com/plotly/public-health/master/screencasts/IHME/tut_imag/1.png)

 ## 2. Create a Chart

 To visualize international health metrics, we'll create six individual charts: (1) a choropleth map to illustrate worldwide healthy life expectancy, (2) a choropleth map to illustrate the prevalence of high risk alcohol consumption, (3) a choropleth map to illustrate daily smoking prevalence, (4) a bubble chart that examines the relationship between overweight prevalence and health life expectancy, (5) a bubble chart that examines the relationship between high risk alcohol consumption and healthy life expectancy, and (6) a bubble chart that examines the relationship between daily smoking prevalence and healthy life expectancy.
-In this section we'll look at how to make each of the charts.
+In this section, we'll look at how to make each of the charts.

 ### 2.1.
 Healthy Life Expectancy Choropleth Map